kyma-project/kyma/docs/kyma/04-03-cluster-installation.md

 > **NOTE:** The installation can take several minutes to complete.

 7. Once you become redirected to the **Applications** page under **Kubernetes Engine** in the GCP Console, you get the installation status details.
 Check the installation status.
-Check the installation status.
 If it is green, follow the steps under the **Next steps** section in **INFO PANEL** to import the self-signed TLS certificate to your trusted certified authorities.

 8. Access the cluster using the link and login details provided in the **Kyma info** section on the **Application details** page.